 30. 08.
 2024 Daniel Degasperi Blue Team, SEC4U

-A concrete example of ES|QL and SOC detection rules
+A Concrete Example of ES|QL and SOC Detection Rules

-The purpose of this article is to show a real-life case study of the integration of the new Elastic ES|QL language within the detetion rules used by the SOC to detect cyber threats.
+The purpose of this article is to show a real-life case study of the integration of the new Elastic ES|QL language within the detection rules used by the SOC to detect cyber threats.

 Overview

-ES|QL (Elasticsearch Query Language) is a SQL-like query language developed by Elastic specifically for querying time series and event data stored in Elasticsearch.
-It is designed to make it easier to query structured data using a syntax that is familiar to anyone who has used SQL (https://www.elastic.co/guide/en/elasticsearch/reference/current/esql.html).
+ES|QL (Elasticsearch Query Language) is an SQL-like query language developed by Elastic specifically for querying time series and event data stored in Elasticsearch.
+It’s designed to make it easier to query structured data using a syntax that’s familiar to anyone who’s used SQL (https://www.elastic.co/guide/en/elasticsearch/reference/current/esql.html).

-Here the query structure:
+Here’s the query structure:

 SELECT field1, field2